-In terms of SEBI circular dated December 09, 2020 on e-Voting facility provided by Listed Companies, Individual shareholders holding securities in demat mode are allowed to vote through their demat account maintained with Depositories and Depository Participants.
-Shareholders are advised to update their mobile number and email Id in their demat accounts in order to access e-Voting facility.Login method for Individual shareholders holding securities in demat mode is given below:
+iv.
+In terms of SEBI circular no. SEBI/HO/CFD/CMD/CIR/P/2020/242 dated December 09 2020 on e-Voting facility provided by Listed Companies, Individual shareholders holding securities in demat mode are allowed to vote through their demat account maintained with Depositories and Depository Participants.
+Shareholders are advised to update their mobile number and email Id in their demat accounts in order to access e-Voting facility.
+Pursuant to above said SEBI Circular, Login method for e-Voting and joining virtual meetings for Individual shareholders holding securities in Demat mode is given below: